 Today’s homes are bursting at the seams with electrical doodads.
 There are flat screen TVs, stereo systems, desktop computers, printers, e-readers and devices charging all over the place, not to mention a slew of major appliances!
-It’s no wonder that the average homeowner is a little overwhelmed with what feels at times like a jumbled mess!
+It’s no wonder that the average homeowner is a little overwhelmed with what feels at times like a jumbled mess of wires!

 The first step to overcoming the chaos is to take stock of what’s hanging around that isn’t being used.
 (We’ve all got the old printer shoved in the back of a closet, a drawer full of old cell phones, etc.!)
 Round up all of the unused, unnecessary electrical overflow and get rid of it!
 Many towns have designated electronic recycling days once or twice a year, and office supply stores like Staples will take your old electronics for recycling too.
 You can donate what you can’t recycle and be done with it!)
 Now you’re ready to deal with what you’re actually using!
 Read on for some ideas on how to organize everything electrical to make that part of your life a little easier to deal with.